ZihengZZH/awesome-multimodal-machine-translation/resource_list_abs.md

   * Dai et al., (2019)
   * ACL'19
   * Transformers have a potential of learning longer-term dependency, but are limited by a fixed-length context in the setting of language modelling.
 We propose a novel neural architecture *Transformer-XL* that enables learning dependency beyond a fixed length without disrupting temporal coherence.
 It consists of a segment-level recurrence mechanism and a novel positional encoding scheme.
 Our method not only enables capturing longer-term dependency, but also resolves the context fragmentation problem.
 As a result, Transformer-XL learns dependency that is 80% longer than RNNs and 450% longer than vanilla Transformers, achieves better performance on both short and long sequences, and is up to 1800+ times faster than vanilla Transformers during evaluation.
 Notably, we improve the state-of-the-art results of bpc/perplexity to 0.99 on en-wiki8, 1.08 on text8, 18.3 on WikiText-103, 21.8 on One Billion Word, and 54.5 on Penn Treebank (without finetuning).
 When trained only on WikiText-103, Transformer-XL manages to generate reasonably coherent, novel text articles with thousands of tokens.
 Our code, pretrained models, and hyperparameters are available in both Tensorflow and PyTorch.

+#### Hierarchical Transformers for Multi-Document Summarization [[pdf](https://www.aclweb.org/anthology/P19-1500)] [[github](https://github.com/nlpyang/hiersumm)] <!-- omit in toc -->
+  * Liu et al., (2019)
+  * ACL'19
+  * In this paper, we develop a neural summarization model which can effectively process multiple input documents and distill abstractive summaries.
+Our model augments a previously proposed Transformer architecture with the ability to encode documents in a hierarchical manner.
+We represent cross-document relationships via an attention mechanism which allows to share information as opposed to simply concatenating text spans and processing them as a flat sequence.
+Our model learns latent dependencies among textual units, but also take advantage of explicit graph representations focusing on similarity or discourse relations.
+Empirical results on the WikiSum dataset demonstrate that the proposed architecture brings substantial improvements over several strong baselines.

 ## Datasets